Why AI Ethics Matters for Businesses of All Sizes: Lessons from Deloitte and Beyond

 1. Transparency & Explainability

-- Employees and customers deserve to know when AI is involved — and how it influences decisions.
+People need to know when AI is being used and how it influences outcomes.
+Black-box decisions erode trust fast.

 2. Bias Detection & Mitigation